openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 An OP releases identity information such as End-User authentication in the form of an ID Token.
 An RP will typically trust an ID token based on the relationship between the RP and OP.

 In the case of a hosted third-party provided OP, it is common for the OP to have a legal stake with the RPs and a reputation-based stake with both RPs and End-Users to provide correct information.
 In the case of a Self-Issued OP, the RPs' trust relationship is directly with the End-User.
-Note: Discuss trust OP-RP relationship in SIOP.
+Note: Discuss trust OP-RP relationship in Self-Issued OP.

 Because a Self-Issued OP within the End-User’s local control does not have the legal, reputational trust of a traditional hosted OP, claims about the End-User (e.g., `birthdate`) included in a Self-Issued ID Token, are by default self-asserted and non-verifiable.
 Separate specifications such as [@!OIDC4VP] describe how Self-Issued OP can present cryptographically verifiable claims issued by the third-party sources.